Pediatric Neurological Conditions we Treat

 Bell’s palsy is a sudden unexplained episode of weakness or paralysis of part of the face muscles, usually on one side, that can occur at any age.

-Dwarfism is a type of short stature.
+Dwarfism (also known as achondroplasia) is a type of short stature.
 There are hundreds of different medical conditions that can affect ultimate size and/or the growth of an infant.

-Subdural empyema and brain abscess are serious infections of the brain where pus accumulates inside or around the brain, often as a consequence of sinusitis, ear infections, dental caries or even urine infections.
-These can result in severe headaches, drowsiness or seizures.
+Subdural empyema and brain abscess are serious infections of the brain where pus accumulates inside or around the brain.
 An urgent intervention is often necessary.
-Hence a consultation or visit to the emergency room is recommended.

 The brain and its coverings can become infected by a wide variety of infections which include bacteria, viruses and uncommonly parasites and fungi.